Laura Boswell ARE – Printmaker

 This is a course designed to develop your skill set with a series of exercises and experiments.
 The emphasis is on the exploring and refining your cutting and printing skills.
 This course is best suited to those with some experience of linocut who are looking for a technical course aimed at providing a good range of ideas and skills for future printmaking.

 Each day there will be short talks on paper, inks, how to create multi-block prints and combine the technique with woodblock, I will also touch on monoprinting with lino inks.
+Judging from last year, it’s possible you may not finish your print in this class, especially if you are combining two blocks.
+I include instructions in the factsheet for finishing your print at home with or without a press or printing jig.